Are Isopods Good for Gardens?

 Isopods are natural decomposers.
 They feed primarily on decaying organic matter such as fallen leaves, rotting wood, and dead plant material.

-As they consume this material, they help break it down into smaller particles that microorganisms can further decompose.
-This process helps return valuable nutrients to the soil.
+As they consume this material, they break it down into smaller particles that microorganisms can further decompose.
+This process returns valuable nutrients to the soil, improving fertility and supporting plant growth.

 Do Isopods Damage Plants?